dariusturner/Calculator/README.md

 # Calculator
-Calculator Web App that uses Node.js to allow to submit the inputs of the page to calculate the result of the inputs.
+Calculator Web App that uses Node.js to allow to submit the inputs of the page to calculate the result of the inputs given.

 #### Please use the following for the operators: